-The UCLA PRIME Program is a five-year program track focused on the development of leaders in medicine addressing policy, care, and research in healthcare for the underserved.
-In coordination with the Office of Admissions at David Geffen School of Medicine, approximately 18 students are admitted yearly and identify with one of two programs PRIME-WESTWOOD (14), and PRIME -Drew (4).
-Following the successful completion of Year 3 (Required Clinical Clerkships) coursework, PRIME students pursue a one-year Masters degree in an area that compliments the mission of the program.
+PRIME-LA Program is a five-year concurrent-degree program that focuses on Leadership and Advocacy with a longterm goal to develop leaders in medicine addressing policy, care, and research in healthcare for the underserved.
+Approximately 18 students are admitted yearly and identify with one of two designations PRIME-LA WESTWOOD (14), and PRIME-LA CDU (4).
+Following the successful completion of Year 3 (Required Clinical Clerkships) coursework, PRIME students pursue a one-year Master's degree in an area that compliments the mission of the program.
 The majority of PRIME students gain acceptance and enroll in one of UCLA's Concurrent Degree Programs but are welcome to pursue a Masters Degree at another site.

 The David Geffen School of Medicine Financial Aid Office administers financial aid for all 5 years of the approved concurrent degree MD-MBA, MD-MPH, and MD-MPP programs, including year 4 when students pursue their Masters.
 See our guide for additional information.